Almost every blog you visit these days will have some kind of page set up dedicated to a list of recommended tools and

 I’ve been using Thrive Membership tools since 2015 to build my business, and I always swear that I wouldn’t be successful in my business if it wasn’t for their tools.

 Share your experience and add value to your resources page/links.

 #5.
-Don’t make all your links affiliate links
+Don't make all of your links affiliate links

-I know one of the aims of creating a recommended tools and resources page is to help you increase blog income, however not all your links need to be affiliate links.
+I know that one of the aims of creating a recommended tools page is to help you improve your blog’s income conversion rate, however, not all your links need to be affiliate links.

 Some links can point to useful books or articles on the web you may have read.

 If you are linking to any affiliate products, apps or services, I recommend using a plugin like Better Links Pro.

-So once you’ve built your powerful tools and resources page, it’s time to make it visible on your blog or website.
+Once you’ve built your well-organized tools and resources page, it’s time to make it visible on your blog.